 The general trend on the Likert scale is a bias towards agreement (3.89 approximately 4) with the general statement on perception towards community pharmacists' management of HIV patients.
-Gender effect on the services offered to HIV infected patients by community pharmacists is shown in Fig. 1.
+Gender effect on the services offered to HIV infected patients by community pharmacists is shown in Figure 1.
 The result showed that all the respondents both male and female refill medications for the patients.
 But more female offered other services, such as documentation of patients' medication history, referral to tests, education on HIV prevention, and counseling on medication adherence, than the male.
+The result of effect of years of experience on the services offered to HIV infected patients by community pharmacists is given in Figure 2.
+Analysis of the results as shown in Table 6 and Table 7 indicate that there is no significant difference (p>0.05) in the services offered by the various categories of community pharmacists with different years of practice experiences, as well as in gender difference.
+The overall services scores were classified as: (1) acceptable (when services offered is \geq 75%, (2) partially acceptable (if services< 60%).

-Fig. 1: Gender effect on services offered to HIV patients by community pharmacists
+Figure 1: Gender effect on services offered to HIV patients by community pharmacists.